wwang721/PFCXX/README.md

 Python is too slow, so I choose C++!

 ## How to compile
+Make sure you have installed *CMake* in your machine,
 1. `cd build`
 2. `cmake ..`
 3. `make`